binkley/kotlin-list-map-tree/README.md

 Properties with values are typed: Binary Data (arrays of bytes), Integer (signed integer numbers up to 64 bits), Text (string).

-Add or change properties of a node with `node.setProperty("FOO", <property value>)`.
+Add or change a property of a node with `node.setProperty("FOO", <property value>)`.
 This returns the previous property value, or `null` if the property is new.